MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 ### What data can I extract from documents by using form processing?

-Form processing can extract fields and tables from documents.
-Learn more: [Define fields and tables to extract](create-form-processing-model.md#define-information-to-extract)
+Form processing can extract fields, tables and checkboxes from documents.
+Learn more: [Define information to extract](create-form-processing-model.md#define-information-to-extract)

 ### Can I extract handwritten text from documents?